 - Battersea Square

 I loved living in Battersea because of the feeling of being outside of the city, in a way, due to all the cosy places one can find.
+Although it might not be on a typical 2-day itinerary in London, if you have the extra time or just want to branch out, it's well worth the visit.

 A great start of the day includes stopping for breakfast/brunch at Flour to the People! on Battersea Park Road, which is run and owned by a Cypriot family.
 The history of the place goes all the way back to the 1960s.
 They make their own bread daily which you can simply purchase or try on one of their delicious dishes along with some mashed avocado and a runny poached egg.